fer-osorio/cipher-fortis/README.md

 - Text files (.txt)
 - Bitmap images (.bmp)

+**Important notes**:
-**Important note**: AES name space does not implement any method to obtain secure cryptographic keys.
+* AES name space does not implement any method to obtain secure cryptographic keys.
+* Padding problem for the ECB and CBC mode is solved with a method not specified in the NIST standard.

 #   Usage